E3SM-Project/mosaic/docs/user_guide/wrapping.md

 ## Supported Map Projections for Spherical Meshes

-Currently, the only support map projection are:
+Currently, the only support map projection for spherical meshes are:
 - <inv:#*.PlateCarree>
 - <inv:#*.LambertCylindrical>
 - <inv:#*.Mercator>